renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/additional_configurations.md

 ```

 Increasing this number provides more context to the model, but will also increase the token budget.
-If the PR is too large (see [PR Compression strategy](https://github.com/Khulnasoft/pr-action/blob/main/PR_COMPRESSION.md)), PR-Action automatically sets this number to 0, using the original git patch.
+If the PR is too large (see [PR Compression strategy](https://github.com/KhulnaSoft/pr-insight/blob/main/PR_COMPRESSION.md)), PR-Insight automatically sets this number to 0, using the original git patch.

 ## Editing the prompts

-The prompts for the various PR-Action tools are defined in the `pr_action/settings` folder.
+The prompts for the various PR-Insight tools are defined in the `pr_insight/settings` folder.
 In practice, the prompts are loaded and stored as a standard setting object.
-Hence, editing them is similar to editing any other configuration value - just place the relevant key in `.pr_action.toml`file, and override the default value.
+Hence, editing them is similar to editing any other configuration value - just place the relevant key in `.pr_insight.toml`file, and override the default value.

-For example, if you want to edit the prompts of the [describe](https://github.com/Khulnasoft/pr-action/blob/main/pr_action/settings/pr_description_prompts.toml) tool, you can add the following to your `.pr_action.toml` file:
+For example, if you want to edit the prompts of the [describe](https://github.com/KhulnaSoft/pr-insight/blob/main/pr_insight/settings/pr_description_prompts.toml) tool, you can add the following to your `.pr_insight.toml` file:
 ```
 [pr_description_prompt]
 system="""